 3 bay leaves, crumbled up

-Mix all marinade ingredients together.
-Add shrimp.
-Stir to coat shrimp with marinade.
+After marinade has cooled, add cooked shrimp and lemon slices.
+Stir to coat with marinade.
 Refrigerate at least 24 hours before serving (it takes 24 hours for the flavor to fully develop).
-Will keep for 2 days in refrigerator.
+Will keep 2 days in refrigerator.
 Stir occasionally.
-To serve: Drain and put in a glass bowl.
-Serve with your favorite cocktail sauce and saltine crackers that have been brushed with butter, lightly sprinkled with Old Bay Seasoning, and baked on 350 F for 5-7 minutes.
-Enjoy!
+To serve: Drain shrimp and pour into a glass bowl.
+Artfully arrange shrimp and lemons slices.
+Makes 2 pounds shrimp.
+Serve with your favorite cocktail sauce and Old Bay Crackers.